 Action: Depending on the cylinder size, the standard practice is to mount it via metal brackets on a wall, 3.5 – 5 feet above the floor.
 Alternatively, you could also use wooden or steel fire extinguisher stands.

-Click the sample fire extinguisher inspection report below which presents the findings, evidences, and recommended action plans in PDF.
+This sample fire extinguisher inspection report presents the findings, evidence, and recommended action plans:

 Safety officers can inspect up to 100 fire extinguishers in a building per month, not to mention complete post-inspection reports for each.
 Caught up in all that paperwork, the probability of human error increases, which means the risk of fire caused by a single non-functioning fire extinguisher also becomes higher.

-With iAuditor, the world’s #1 inspection app, safety officers can improve fire safety in the workplace by accomplishing fire extinguisher inspections more efficiently.
+With SafetyCulture (formerly iAuditor), safety officers can improve fire safety in the workplace by accomplishing fire extinguisher inspections more efficiently.
 With the SafetyCulture fire inspection software, you can:

-To get you started, download this free 3-minute fire extinguisher inspection checklist and customize it for your next inspection.
+To get started, download this free template for a 3-minute fire extinguisher inspection and customize it for your next fire extinguisher inspection.